syncfusion-content/wpf-docs/wpf/Hub-Tile/Getting-Started.md

 # Getting Started

-This section gives an overview for working with the HubTile and PulsingTile controls.
+This section gives an overview for working with the Hub Tile and Pulsing Tile controls.

 ## Assembly deployment

-Refer [HubTile](https://help.syncfusion.com/wpf/control-dependencies#sfhubtile) and [PulsingTile](https://help.syncfusion.com/wpf/control-dependencies#sfpulsingtile) control dependencies section to get the list of assemblies or NuGet package needs to be added as reference to use the HubTile and PulsingTile control in any application.
+Refer [HubTile](https://help.syncfusion.com/wpf/control-dependencies#sfhubtile) and [PulsingTile](https://help.syncfusion.com/wpf/control-dependencies#sfpulsingtile) control dependencies section to get the list of assemblies or NuGet package needs to be added as reference to use the Hub Tile and Pulsing Tile control in any application.

-## Creating simple application with HubTile and PulsingTile
+## Creating simple application with Hub Tile and Pulsing Tile

-In this walk through, you will create WPF application that contains HubTile and PulsingTile control.
-Create a new WPF Project in Visual Studio to display HubTile and PulsingTile with data objects.
-By the following ways, you can add the controls:
+In this walk through, a WPF application that contains Hub Tile and Pulsing Tile control can be created.
+By the following ways, the controls can be added:

 1. [Adding control via Designer](#adding-control-via-designer)
 2. [Adding control manually in XAML](#adding-control-manually-in-xaml)